RuojinCai/ShapeGF/README.md

 To use the pretrained models, download the `pretrained` folder and put it under the project root directory.

 #### Testing the pretrained auto-encoding model:
-Following commends can test the performance of the pre-trained models in point cloud auto-encoding task.
+The following commands test the performance of the pre-trained models in point cloud auto-encoding task.
-The command should outputs the CD and EMD on test/validation set.
+The command outputs the CD and EMD on test/validation set.
 ```bash
 # Usage:
 # python test.py <config> --pretrained <checkpoint_filename>